-Corporation (including an LLC treated as a corporation) - The president, vice president, or other principal officer.

-- Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs. - Single member limited liability company (LLC) treated as a disregarded entity- The owner of the limited liability company (LLC). - Trust or estate-The fiduciary.
+- Corporation (including a limited liability company (LLC) treated as a corporation)- The president, vice president, or other principal officer duly authorized to act. - Partnership (including an LLC treated as a partnership) or unincorporated organization - A responsible and duly authorized member or officer having knowledge of its affairs. - Single member LLC treated as a disregarded entity-The owner of the LLC. - Trust or estate-The fiduciary.